 python-liblockfile

-python-liblockfile is a wrapper around liblockfile
+python-liblockfile is a wrapper around liblockfile.
+It uses ctypes

 I’ll bet they’re fairly unlikely to change any time soon.
 It has tests!